 Insects: Mosquitoes can be present in the forests at this time of year so long sleeves and pants are recommended.
 At some sites, chiggers can be a problem depending on climatic conditions.
 Leeches are generally not a problem in this part of the world but cannot be completely discounted.

-ACCOMMODATIONS: Our accommodations consist mostly of Western-style hotels with one site using a more simple Indonesian style lodging (at Wuasa 3 nights).
+ACCOMMODATIONS: Our accommodations consist primarily of Western-style hotels, except for one site where we’ll use a more basic Indonesian-style lodging (at Wuasa 3 nights).
 Accommodations in the standard hotels will be that with which you are familiar, and have an ensuite shower and toilet.
 The bathrooms in the Indonesian style lodge will be somewhat simpler but all are private.
 Bathing in the Indonesian style lodge is sometimes referred to as “mandi,” which involves using a small container to scoop water out of a large container and pour water over the body in such a way that this water does not go back into the large container.

 Cell phones can be useful while on tour but keep in mind that many countries operate on a different cellular technology than US or Canadian carriers.
 Y